QTSumm: Query-Focused Summarization over Tabular Data: Query-Focused Table Summarization

 \subsection{Data Collection Principles}

-At a high level, the goal of the data collection process is to obtain high-quality user queries and their corresponding paragraph-long summaries grounded on the tabular data.
-We enumerate our key desiderata for designing a benchmark capable of through evaluation of table-to-text summarization capabilities of models.
-To achieve this, we first design three principles for annotating a good query-summary pair: \begin{itemize} \item \textbf{Attributablity \& Faithfulness}: The query should be answerable using only information from the source table.
-The summary should be grounded on the source table, and not contain any unfaithful or nonsensical text. \item \textbf{Comprehensiveness}: The paragraph-long summary should provide enough details of the source table to respond to the user query so as to satisfy the user's information need. \item \textbf{Fluency}: Both the user query and its corresponding table summary should be coherent and fluent, without any grammar errors. \end{itemize}
+At a high level, the goal of the data collection process is to obtain high-quality user queries and corresponding paragraph-long summaries grounded on the tabular data.
+We outline our key criteria for designing a benchmark to thoroughly evaluate the table-to-text summarization capabilities of models.
+To achieve this, we first design three principles for annotating a good query-summary pair: \begin{itemize}[leftmargin=*] \itemsep0em \item \textbf{Comprehensiveness}: The tailored summary should provide enough details and analysis of the source table to respond to the user query, fulfilling user's information need. \item \textbf{Attributablity \& Faithfulness}: The query should be answerable using only information from the source table.
+The summary should be grounded on the source table, and not contain any unfaithful or nonsensical text. \item \textbf{Fluency}: Both the user query and its corresponding table summary should be coherent and fluent. \end{itemize}

-\subsection{Annotation Pipeline}
+\subsection{\ours Annotation Pipeline}

-To ensure that \ours annotation fulfills the aforementioned principles, we carefully design an annotation pipeline consisting of four steps, with details discussed as follows: \paragraph{Source Table Collection} \ours uses tables from \logicnlg~\cite{chen-etal-2020-logical} and \totto~\cite{parikh-etal-2020-totto} datasets as source tables, as these tables are crwaled from Wikipedia and covers diverse domains and topics.
+To ensure that \ours annotation fulfills the aforementioned principles, we carefully design an annotation pipeline consisting of following steps: \paragraph{Source Table Collection} \ours uses tables from \logicnlg~\cite{chen-etal-2020-logical} and \totto~\cite{parikh-etal-2020-totto} datasets as source tables, as these tables are crwaled from Wikipedia and covers diverse domains and topics.
 We filter out tables that are 1) too large or too small, 2) with only string-type columns, or 3) with hierarchical structures (e.g., containing more than one table header).
 Then we randomly sample 2,000 candidate tables from \logicnlg and \totto, respectively, for the query-summary annotation.

 \paragraph{User Query Annotation} Given a table, the annotators are required to read its content, and determine whether the table is informative and intelligible to common web users.
 Then they were asked to come up with two or three queries, assuming they are users seeking certain information from the table.
 We require each query to be answerable using information only from the table.
 Moreover, as this work focuses on paragraph-long summaries as query responses, we avoid queries that can be answered in a short sentence (e.g., ``Which country held the 2022 FIFA World Cup?”).